Kloudless/meeting-scheduler/README.md

         destroyed, you will need to use the [submitMeetingWindow](#submitmeetingwindow) or [deleteMeetingWindow](#deletemeetingwindow) event to catch the result.
       - `actions`: _Optional (default: ['close'])_: Array
-        A list of available actions for users to choose, supported actions:
+        A list of available actions for users to choose, supported actions
+        include:
         - `'close'`: Close and destroy the scheduler
         - `'restart'`: Go back and create another Meeting Window.
 Note that this is not supported in the Edit Mode.

 - `schedule`: _Required for the Schedule View_: Object
   Options to launch the Schedule View, available options: